leojoty/Data-science-Portfolio/readme.md

   - Simple command-line interface for ease of use and quick execution.
   - Offers flexibility for both personal and professional document management tasks.

+###  **Large Language Models (LLM) for Technical Documentation**

+- **Description**: Implementing LLMs to automate the generation and analysis of technical documents, improving accuracy and reducing manual effort.
+- **Highlights**:
+  - Applies NLP techniques to understand and generate complex technical content.
+  - Facilitates better knowledge management and dissemination.

 ## **Planned Projects in Other Branches**

 ###  **Predictive Maintenance Using Remaining Useful Life (RUL) Estimation**